Interactively Robot Action Planning with Uncertainty Analysis and Active Questioning by Large Language Model: Related Works

-LLMs have been used in several robotics studies, and the use of multimodalities with foundational models has attracted considerable attention.
+The LLMs have been used in many robotics studies, and the use of multi-modalities with foundational models has also attracted attention.
 Kawaharazuka et al. used a vision-language model for robot environment recognition and proposed a method to improve recognition accuracy through visual question answering tasks~\cite{Kawaharazuka2023}.
 Ma et al. showed that better reward expressions can be obtained by applying the vision-language model to reinforcement learning~\cite{Ma2023}.
-These studies suggested that the expressive abilities of LLMs are applicable to real robotic tasks.
+These studies suggest that the expressive ability of LLMs is applicable to real robot tasks.

-In robot motion planning, task instructions can be converted by humans into action sequences in the JSON format~\cite{Ahn2022}\cite{huang2022language} or programming code format~\cite{codeaspolicies2022}\cite{Vemprala2023}.
-Brohan et al. attempted ground robot actions with language instructions and realized simple robot tasks in real environments~\cite{Brohan2022} using a model that learned an action planning scheme in advance~\cite{Ahn2022}.
-Although these studies focused on clarifying robot action planning, they did not consider the process of interactive modification.
-Vemprala et al. reported the use of an interactive LLM to generate a robot action plan at the programming code level and adjust it while assessing and providing feedback using a simulator~\cite{Vemprala2023}.
-However, because there are no modification suggestions from the LLM, the collaborators need to design the details of the modifications to the LLM.
+On the other hand, in robot motion planning, it is possible to convert task instructions by humans into action sequences in JSON format~\cite{Ahn2022}\cite{huang2022language} or programming code format~\cite{codeaspolicies2022}\cite{Vemprala2023}.
+Among them, Brohan et al. have attempted to ground robot actions with language instructions and realized simple robot tasks in real environments~\cite{Brohan2022} using a model that has learned an action planning scheme in advance~\cite{Ahn2022}.
+While these studies relate to the clarification of robot action planning, they do not consider the process of interactive modification .
+Vemprala et al. reported an example of using an interactive LLM to generate a robot action plan at the programming code level and adjust it while checking and providing feedback using a simulator~\cite{Vemprala2023}.
+However, since there are no modification suggestions from the LLM side, the collaborators need to design the details of the modification s to the LLM.

-The contributions of this study are summarized as follows: \begin{itemize} \item We proposed an interactive robot action planning method based on uncertainty analysis and active questioning by the LLM. \item We verified the effectiveness of the proposed method through dialogue experiments of multiple cooking tasks. \end{itemize}
+The contributions of this study are summarized as follows: \begin{itemize} \item We propose an interactive robot action planning method based on uncertainty analysis and active questioning by LLM. \item We verify the effectiveness of the proposed method through dialogue experiments of multiple cooking tasks. \end{itemize}